mcneel/rhino3dm/docs/javascript/RHINO3DM-BUILD.JS.md

 These scripts support Python 2 and 3 on Windows (linux subsystem), macOS, or Linux (Ubuntu).

+### Before running scripts

+You have to make sure that Emscripten environment is set up.
+On windows it can be done by running `emsdk_env.bat` before running the scripts.

 ### bootstrap.py

 The `script/bootstrap.py` script can be used to check your system for (and, in some cases, download) the necessary tools for a specific build target.
 For example, you can run: